 Should You Negotiate Your Own Divorce?

 Negotiating a divorce settlement is not for everyone.
 It isn’t easy, and it isn’t fun.
 But, it is doable – even if you don’t have a law degree or a background in finance.

 If you decide to give direct divorce negotiation with your spouse a try, make sure to be prepared!
 Get divorce settlement advice from your attorney.
-Go through these ten tips and make sure you know the basics of your finances, and your legal options, before you start.
+Go through these ten negotiation strategies and make sure you know the basics of your finances, and your legal options, before you start.
 Know what you want and need.
 Have a plan, and be flexible.

 No matter what, analyze your options before you start.
 Be honest with yourself.
 If you’re afraid of your spouse, or you’ve never been able to stand up for yourself in your life, trying to negotiate a divorce settlement yourself may be incredibly foolish.

 But if you and your spouse can still be civilized to each other, and you’re willing to do the work it takes to prepare to resolve your divorce issues, then negotiating with your spouse can save you a huge amount of time and money.